polychromatic/website/docs/faqs.md

 ### Are other LED peripherals supported, such as Logitech or Corsair?

-Not at the moment.
-The software has been heavily designed around the OpenRazer daemon, and it would be very messy to bolt on other brands or daemons with the current codebase.
-Potentially, this may be supported in the distant future.
+In future, yes.
+So far, the software has been heavily designed around the OpenRazer daemon, and it would be very messy to bolt on other brands or daemons with the current codebase.

+The release of v1.0.0 will put Polychromatic in a position to modularly add other backends and provide a GUI for them.

 ---